conortierney/pands-project/README.md

 The data set is analysed with a python program called analysis.py (link) that is saved in the pands-project repository.

-The first task of writing the program was to import the libraries needed to run the code.
+*The first task of writing the program was to import the libraries needed to run the code.*

 ***numpy*** is a python library that helps with statistical analysis and maths operations.
 It is a tool for working with arrays and matrices.
 It is widely used in data science [7].

+***pandas*** is a Python library that helps in data analysis and manipulation . it is a toll for working with tables called DataFrames.
+It reads data from warious sources auch as CSV files where users can manipulate and transform data with its built-in functions.

+*In my **analysis.py** program pandas is used to create a summary of the data set in a .txt file from the .csv file*.

 ***The program outputs the following:***